 The MSI GL63 is designed with a subtle gaming appearance: all black casing and deep red accents.
 We love the design, and frankly, the laptop could have made it onto our list on that basis alone.
 Of course, we also considered overall performance and hardware, but the GL63 made it easy with a current-gen Intel Core i5 processor and NVIDIA GeForce GTX 1050 graphics card.
 And while these are the top of the line in terms of hardware, they are excellent additions when you consider the budget price of this gaming laptop.

 If you find that these pieces of hardware, along with the 8GB RAM and 256GB SSD, aren’t enough for your needs, the MSI GL63 is one the easiest laptops to upgrade that we’ve experienced.
 The machine is easy to open up and swap out hardware, something that can be hard to find in today’s world of ever-complicated computers.
 We also loved that this laptop was lighter and slimmer than any of the others we tested, making it more portable and flexible for playing games on the go.
 If you’re looking for a solid budget gaming laptop, consider the MSI GL63.
+Check out the best Chromebook while you are here.

 Key Factors and Features to a Good Gaming Laptop Under $1500